 "I think that Project Nuada, whatever the heck it is, turned out to be a complete bust.
 Given the frenzy that's been whipped up over it, I'd deduce that major meseta and big promises were laid out, and that the corp's rep is on the line together with that of whomever in the top brass convinced Mother Brain to approve the design."

 Warming to his theory, Conn continued, "LIM's got a bunch of juicy defense contracts that must bring in billions of meseta each year.
 Scion-Colesburg, Redfield, a whole bunch of guys would love to snap those up and a big enough debacle could make the government let them.
 Plus, there's the personal angle to it.
-The careers of whomever was behind Nuada on both sided wouldn't be worth a snowfall's chance in the Bortavo volcanoes."
+The careers of whomever was behind Nuada on both sides wouldn't be worth a snowfall's chance in the Bortevo volcanoes."

 "Then your hypothesis is that the plans for Nuada were not stolen?"